 The Bible tells us in Romans 3:23 that “For everyone has sinned.
 We all fall short of God’s glorious standard.”
 [Romans 3:23 NLT] Therefore, none of us can claim to be without sin.

-Sometimes our sins are hidden and known only to us but sometimes our sins are made public and are known by others.
-Whether such sins are known only to ourselves or known publicly, the same emotion of guilt and unworthiness or shame may remain with us.
+Sometimes our sins are hidden and known only by us but sometimes our sins are made public and are known by others.
+Whether such sins are known only by ourselves or known publicly, the same emotion of guilt and unworthiness or shame may remain with us.
 How do we get past this?

 To overcome these emotions, there are various spiritual steps and practical steps (all according to the Bible) that we need to take.

 Spiritual Steps (Relationship with God)

 Whatever sin we may have committed, the Bible tells us “there is forgiveness of sins for all who repent”.
 [Luke 24:47 NLT]